- What We Do

 We employ a variety of approaches to tackle wildlife crime:

 Anti-Poaching: Regional training workshops in Central and East Africa introduced and brought to scale the Spatial Monitoring and Reporting Tool (SMART) for making conservation patrols more strategic and accountable.
-SMART is now an essential component of USAID’s work in Central Africa, with SMART training and equipment provided to 309 eco-guards in 2014.
-It is now being rolled out in several African and Asian countries.
+SMART is now an essential component of USAID’s work in Africa, with SMART training and equipment provided to hundreds of government and community rangers in at least a dozen protected areas.

-Demand Reduction: Since April 2011, campaigns to reduce demand for wildlife products have leveraged $4 million from governmental and private partnerships to reach over 740 million people across Asia through the internet, TV spots, and installations at airports
+Demand Reduction: Since April 2011, campaigns to reduce demand for wildlife products have leveraged $4 million from governmental and private partnerships to reach over 740 million people across Asia through the internet, TV spots, and installations at airports.
+Our programs are learning what works to change consumer behavior, and how to monitor this change more effectively.

-Private Sector Partnerships: USAID is partnering with businesses in the travel, hospitality and transportation sectors that want to be part of the solution to this crisis.
-We have worked in Asia with Delta Airlines and Kenya Airlines to train employees on how to detect and respond to illegal wildlife and wildlife products on airplanes.
-USAID’s work with Fin Free Thailand has encouraged more than 180 prominent hotels and restaurants to keep shark fin soup off their menus.
+Private Sector Partnerships: USAID is partnering with businesses that want to be part of the solution to this crisis.
+We have worked with Delta Airlines, Kenya Airways and Ethiad Airlines to train employees on how to detect and respond to illegal wildlife and wildlife products on airplanes, and are applying this experience to our new ROUTES partnership with stakeholders in the transportation sector.
+In the hospitality industry, USAID’s work with Fin Free Thailand has encouraged more than 180 prominent hotels and restaurants to keep shark fin soup off their menus.

 Innovation: USAID is sourcing innovative science and technology-based solutions to detect transit routes, strengthen forensic evidence, reduce consumer demand, and tackle corruption through our Wildlife Crime Tech Challenge.
-The Challenge will award prizes to the most creative, innovative, and promising solutions to wildlife crime, and put the winning innovations into the hands of individuals and institutions that can use them.
+The Challenge has awarded prizes to the most creative, innovative, and promising solutions to wildlife crime, and is helping put innovations into the hands of individuals and institutions that can use them.

 Highlight: How do these approaches work together?